aiweizeng/microscopy/README.md

 Filters out tracks with good fit (R<0.9) and immobile (alpha < 0.45) then calculates the median diffusion coefficient for each field of view.

 ### Step 4: create representative tracking images (GEM_track_analysis_test_3t3_making_plots_csv.mlx)
 This reads in individual tracking files, calculates MSD, and plots the tracks coloured by the diffusion coefficient.
 I added an option to choose the axis limits in order to zoom in on the relevant representative areas.
-It saves the plots as a very high resolution png.
+It saves the plots as a very high resolution PDF.

 ### Differences between my code and Manu
 I made only minor changes to the code to fit my experiment: